BSc Nursing Course: Duration, Fees, Salary & Entrence Exam

 BSc Nursing Career Options

-• Registered Nurse (RN) or Staff Nurse: A staff nurse also known as a registered nurse (RN), is an important part of the healthcare team who provides direct patient care in hospitals, clinics, nursing homes, and other healthcare settings.
-RNs are responsible for assessing patients health conditions, administering medications, monitoring symptoms, performing wound care, and implementing nursing care plans.
+A staff nurse, also known as a registered nurse (RN), is an important part of the healthcare team who provides direct patient care in hospitals, clinics, nursing homes and other healthcare settings.
+RNs are responsible for assessing patients’ health conditions, administering medications, monitoring symptoms, performing wound care and implementing nursing care plans.

-• Home Care Nurse: Home care nurses visit homes of patients who are unable to attend hospital or who require long-term care to provide medications, wound care, health monitoring, health advice and guidance to patients and their families, and manage medical equipment.
+Home care nurses visit the homes of patients who are unable to attend hospitals or who require long-term care.
+They provide medications, wound care, health monitoring, health advice, guidance to patients and families, and manage medical equipment.

-• Military Nurse: Military nurses provide healthcare to military personnel and their families.
-Maintaining soldiers health, ensuring their fitness for duty, and caring for wounded soldiers in times of war.
+Military nurses provide healthcare to military personnel and their families.
+They are responsible for maintaining soldiers’ health, ensuring their fitness for duty and caring for wounded soldiers during times of war.

-• Supervisor Nurse: Supervisor nurses manage nursing units, coordinate the admission and discharge of patients, and allocate resources effectively, evaluate the performance of nursing staff, and facilitate staff training and development programs.
+Supervisor nurses manage nursing units, coordinate the admission and discharge of patients, allocate resources effectively, evaluate the performance of nursing staff and facilitate staff training and development programs.

-• Flight Nurse: Flight nurses provide emergency medical care to patients during air transport in helicopters or airplanes.
+Flight nurses provide emergency medical care to patients during air transport in helicopters or airplanes.
+They are trained to handle critical situations while ensuring patient stability during transit.

-• Forensic Nurse: Forensic nurses perform detailed physical examinations of the body as assault nurse examiners (SANE), death investigators, and correctional nurses, document injuries, collect and preserve forensic evidence such as blood samples, DNA swabs, hairs, and fibers.
+Forensic nurses perform detailed physical examinations of the body as Sexual Assault Nurse Examiners (SANE), death investigators and correctional nurses.
+They document injuries, collect and preserve forensic evidence such as blood samples, DNA swabs, hairs and fibers.

-• Legal Nurse Consultant: A legal nurse consultant works on medical and legal cases related to medical malpractice, personal injury, workers compensation, and insurance claims.
-They review medical records, interpret medical terminology, and help evaluate the strengths and weaknesses of cases involving medical issues.
+A legal nurse consultant works on medical and legal cases related to medical malpractice, personal injury, workers' compensation and insurance claims.
+They review medical records, interpret medical terminology and help evaluate the strengths and weaknesses of cases involving medical issues.

 BSc Nursing Salary